Ruthenium(III) acetylacetonate

 Ruthenium(III) acetylacetonate is a coordination complex with the formula Ru(O2C5H7)3.
 O2C5H7− is the ligand called acetylacetonate.
-This compound exists as a dark violet solid that is soluble in most organic solvents.
+This compound exists as a dark red solid that is soluble in most organic solvents.
 It is used as a precursor to other compounds of ruthenium.

 Preparation

-In 1914 tris(acetylacetonato)ruthenium (III) was first prepared by the reaction of ruthenium(III) chloride and acetylacetone in the presence of potassium bicarbonate.
+In 1914 tris(acetylacetonato)ruthenium(III) was first prepared by the reaction of ruthenium(III) chloride and acetylacetone in the presence of potassium bicarbonate.
 Since then, alternative synthetic routes have been examined, but the original procedure remains useful with minor variations: